ajalilmian/parsec-ai/README.md

 **Parsec AI** is an intelligent document query system to chat with your PDFs.
 It's built with a **FastAPI** backend, **Streamlit** frontend and a **Retrieval-Augmented Generation (RAG)** pipeline.

-## About The Project

-Parsec AI allows you to have a conversation with your files.
-Simply upload a PDF, such as a marketing brief, a research paper or a legal document, and ask questions in natural language to get instant, context-aware answers.

-This project demonstrates a modern, full-stack approach to building AI applications.
-It features a decoupled architecture with a robust backend handling the core AI logic and a user-friendly frontend for the chat interface.

 ## Key Features

 - **PDF Upload:** Easily upload and process PDF documents.